Klipper3d/klipper/docs/Features.md

   manipulating the Z steppers.
 Most Z height probes are supported, including servo activated probes.

 * Automatic delta calibration support.
+The calibration tool can perform basic height calibration as well as an enhanced X and Y dimension calibration.
 The calibration can be done with a Z height probe or via manual probing.

 * Support for common temperature sensors (eg, common thermistors, AD595, PT100, MAX6675, MAX31855, MAX31856, MAX31865).
 Custom